godspeed28/godspeed28/README.md

 <hr>

 <!-- START_QUOTE -->
-> Believe in one thing too much and you have no room for new ideas.
+> Whatever your mind can conceive and believe, it can achieve.
-> — *Ray Bradbury*
+> — *Napoleon Hill*

-_Last updated: Fri Aug  1 02:23:15 UTC 2025_
+_Last updated: Sat Aug  2 02:00:58 UTC 2025_
 <!-- END_QUOTE -->

 <!-- <hr>